datarockets/ruby-style/STYLE_GUIDE.md

 # bad
 subject { service.call }

-it 'test' do
+it "test" do
   expect(subject).to eq value
 end

 # ok
 subject(:service_call) { service.call }

-it 'test' do
+it "test" do
   expect(service_call).to eq value
 end

 # better
 subject { service.call }

-it 'test' do
+it "test" do
   is_expected.to eq value
 end
 ```